 Are you a mom?
 How were your babies born?

 Yep!
-I’m a mom to three.
+I’m a mom of four.
 You can see pictures of my family on the “About Me” page.
 My first daughter was born via induction.
 She ended up coming so fast that I didn’t get an epidural, though I wasn’t sure I wanted one beforehand, I vowed that the next birth would be a less painful experience!
 My second daughter was also supposed to be an induction, but she ended up coming on her own that morning.
 We got to the hospital and I was already in labor, around 4-5 cm.
 The on-call doctor was set to go into surgery, so she told me she wanted to give me an epidural, even though I wasn’t in pain.
 Fine by me, I thought!
 I got a perfect epidural and had a completely pain free birth.
 I actually read magazines and “laughed my baby out” according to my OBGYN.
 My third daughter decided to throw me a curve ball.
 I felt my first contraction around 9am on a Sunday morning.
 Thought nothing of it, then heard a tiny pop.
 Still wasn’t sure what it was.
 Went to take a shower and within minutes was doubled over in pain.
 My husband convinced me that it was time to go, but I was stubborn and wanted to call my birth photographer, pack my bags, dry my favorite pants and do a bunch of other completely irrational things!
 I did manage to text my birth photographer, but with the hospital 30 minutes away, she didn’t make it and actually we barely made it!
 We got to the hospital around 10am and our 3rd daughter was born 12 minutes later.
-Of course, no pain meds for her either.
-It was painful, but I felt great afterwards.
+No pain meds for her either.
+It was painful, but I felt great afterwards and could not believe how fast it all went.

 How much does this cost?